Frequently Asked Questions

 Yes, Senate Bill 206 made California the first state in the nation to enact a law to restore college athletes a right everyone else has — the right to earn compensation from their name, image, and likeness (NIL), or athletic reputation.

-The Hilltop Club aims to help USF Student-Athletes capitalize on their name, image and likeness (NIL) through corporate partnerships and endorsements, building community connections around charitable causes, and fostering professional development and leadership opportunities.
+The Hilltop Club aims to help USF Student-Athletes capitalize on their name, image and likeness (NIL) through corporate partnerships and endorsements, building community connections around events and charitable causes, and fostering professional development and leadership opportunities.

 We work to keep our operating costs low to ensure the bulk of our member-driven contributions can be paid out to USF Student-Athletes.
 Our operating costs consist of fundraising and administrative expenses.